rageworx/ffmpeg4android/README.md

 - Changed some NDK reference and bash shell scripts.
 - Changed MX player building scripts to do not refer to additional libraries.
 - Removed some external libraries: openssl, iconv ...

+## Updated 21-07-2015
+- Added option to use Application platform level for limit Android API level.
+- Removed libMXutil dependency, This library doesn't need to use this.

 ## Environments
 - You should be check by using "env | grep NDK".